JustinBollinger/Wiki-search/README.md

 # **Wiki-Searcher**

-This web-application allows a user to search Wikipedia for a term of their choice in an alternative way and returns a list that term's URL(s) in JSON format.
+This web-application allows a user to search Wikipedia for a term of their choice in an alternative way and returns a list of that term's URL(s) in JSON format.

 ## **Installation**